Dangerous Woman Tour: Manchester Arena bombing

 On May 22, 2017, after Grande's show at Manchester Arena in England finished, a shrapnel bomb explosion caused the death of 22 concert-goers and 1,017 injuries.
 Grande cancelled subsequent tour dates through June 5.
-Grande organised a benefit concert, One Love Manchester, which took place on June 4 at the Old Trafford Cricket Ground in Manchester, to aid the bombing victims and affected families.
+Grande organized a benefit concert, One Love Manchester, which took place on June 4 at the Old Trafford Cricket Ground in Manchester, to aid the bombing victims and affected families.
 By the end of the concert, it had raised £17 million.
 Grande also re-issued "One Last Time" in addition to a live cover of "Somewhere Over the Rainbow" as charity singles, with all proceeds going to the British Red Cross.
 Various artists joined Grande for the concert.
-Alfredo Flores, Grande's tour photographer, told Refinery 29 that, after the bombing:
+Alfredo Flores, Grande's tour photographer, told Refinery29 that, after the bombing:

 Ariana was nervous, of course, but she was also excited to get back on the road, and so were we.
-We didn't want terror to win, we didn’t want to live in fear, because that's the whole point of terrorism. ....
-I can't say that if it was another artist they wouldn’t have continued with the tour, but I do know that Ariana is super, super brave.
+We didn't want terror to win, we didn't want to live in fear, because that's the whole point of terrorism. ....
+I can't say that if it was another artist they wouldn't have continued with the tour, but I do know that Ariana is super, super brave.

 Set list

-This set list is representative of the February 3, 2017, show in Phoenix.
-It is not intended to represent all concerts for the duration of the tour.
+This set list is representative of the September 21, 2017, show in Hong Kong.